 It’s no secret we love Budapest.
 We knew we would going in and we were thrilled it met and exceeded our expectations.
 Now that we are back home we constantly find ourselves answering the questions “What was your favorite city” or “Most unexpected city I should know about?” with a resounding answer: Budapest!

 Personally I fell in love with the depths of Hungarian history.
 Jamie was stunned by the architecture, we both were really.
 Equally, we absolutely needed the rest and recovery that only a Budapest thermal bath can provide.
 There is nothing like it after months of travel.
+We loved Budapest so much, I even had my first ever article and photos published on the monuments to the vast and varied history the region possesses.

 This is a longer article, I’ll start with an overview of our impressions of Budapest, followed by a to-do list of sites and experiences.
 Finally I unleash a long stream of Hungarian history I picked up from various museums, books and videos.
 Feel free to skip this part if you’re not a big history fan, although I would still encourage you to read it!